NickBNY/TicketDJ/README.md

 # TicketDJ
-TicketDJ is an opensource Ticketing system that is also available as SaaS product
+TicketDJ is an opensource Ticketing system that is also available as SaaS product as well as paid support packages